MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 - *RevoScaleR Getting Started with Hadoop* (RevoScaleR_Hadoop_Getting_Started.pdf)
 - *RevoScaleR Getting Started with Teradata* (RevoScaleR_Teradata_Getting_Started.pdf)

-The bulk of this guide shows using **RevoScaleR** with our **R Productivity Environment for Windows**; that component has its own Getting Started Guide accessible from its help menu.
-If you plan to use **RevoScaleR** in a Linux environment, the details for loading the package will differ, but the actual R commands used to call **RevoScaleR** functions will be identical.

->[!IMPORTANT]
-> The R Productivity Environment (RPE) is available only for version 8.0.0 of Revolution R Enterprise 2016.
-It does not apply to Microsoft R Server 2016 or Microsoft R Client.

 ## Installation

 The **RevoScaleR** package is installed as part of Microsoft R Server and R Client on both Windows and Linux.
 The package is automatically loaded when you start Microsoft R Server and R Client.